teleject/hisrc/README.md

 Then the HiSRC jQuery plugin checks if the device has mobile bandwidth (like 3G) and if so leaves the "mobile first" image in place.

-If there is a high speed connection and the browser supports a device pixel ration greater then one a 2x image is delivered, otherwise a 1x image with better resolution then "mobile first" is delivered.
+If there is a high speed connection *and* the browser supports a device pixel ration greater, then a 2x image takes the place of the "mobile first" image.

+If there is a high speed and better resolution, then a 1x image takes the place of the "mobile first" image.

 Setting up
 =====